Certificates in Veterinary Disciplines

 Candidates are required to collect100 well documented cases in the form of a case log.
 These cases are expected to be mostly accumulated in the second half of the program.
 All raw data relevant to each case must be filed in a digitalized format and must be accessible upon request by the Examination Board.
 The respective guidelines of each discipline shall be consulted for details.

 Duration of the ProgramThe minimum time requirement for the Certificate program is 2 years.
 Generally the program is spread out over 3 years, the maximum time may not exceed 5 years (10 semesters).
-An applicant can enter the program immediately after graduating from veterinary school but the Master degree can only be obtained when the applicant has been practicing small animal veterinary medicine for at least 3 years since obtaining her/his veterinary degree.
+An applicant can enter the program immediately after graduating from veterinary school but the Certificate can only be obtained when the applicant has been practicing small animal veterinary medicine for at least 3 years since obtaining her/his veterinary degree.

 Each course has to be be validated by an examination.
 The latter are conducted bi-annually at and by the University of Luxemburg (UL).
 The students are free to take any number of examinations at a set examination date.
 Registration shall be made at least three months before the examination date.
 The exams consist of an interactive computerized work-up of a clinical case related to the subjects of the discipline covered in that course.
 Exams are graded on a 0-20 scale with passing grade of 10/20.
 Failed exams can be retaken at the next possible examination date.